arcangyl1963/weather-dashboard-app/README.md

 ![City search text entry field.](./assets/images/weather-app_screen2.jpg)

 The third image shows the retrieved weather information for current day and 5-day forecast for the searched city.
+Additionally, it shows the 3 states of the UV Index color labeling based on the index value received from the API

 ![Searched city weather info screen](./assets/images/weather-app_screen3.jpg)